 The titles listed below are a selection of UConn Library's primary source databases.
 For the full list, please see our Databases A-Z List of Primary Sources for Humanities and Social Sciences.

 Includes articles, manuscripts, images, and correspondence on social, political, health, and legal issues impacting LGBTQ communities globally; sex and sexuality; and related issues.
-Library has access to all five collections: LGBTQ History and Culture since 1940 part I-II, Sixteenth to Twentieth Century, International Perspectives on LGBTQ Activism and Culture, and L'Enfer de la Bibliotheque Nationale de France.
+Library has access to all five collections: LGBTQ History and Culture since 1940 part I-II, Sixteenth to Twentieth Century, and International Perspectives on LGBTQ Activism and Culture.

 This work is licensed under a Creative Commons Attribution NonCommercial 4.0 International License.